...

 California Family Code §7501 – The Right to Move

 2. If parents share joint physical custody: The relocating parent bears the burden of showing the move is in the child’s best interest.
+The court must determine de novo which arrangement best serves the child, without the presumptive weight given to a sole custodial parent.

-Understanding which standard applies to your situation is critical, and it is something our attorneys assess in the very first consultation.
+Understanding which standard applies to your situation is critical, and it is something our experienced attorneys assess in the very first consultation.

 1. Stanley Mosk Courthouse – 111 N. Hill St., Los Angeles, CA 90012